TomSmeets/fractal-toy/README.md

 This is a fractal explorer made with simplicity in mind.

-# Building
+# Running

-For now only the `sdl` target works correctly.
-This is also only tested on linux.

 ```
-cargo run --bin sdl
+cargo run
 ```

 # Controls

+## Mouse
+You can navigate with the mouse.

 ## Keyboard
+Note, this is not implemented yet

 * `W` `A` `S` and `D` for movement
 * `I` and `K` for zooming